Are your skills in demand in New Zealand?

 How can you find out whether your skills are in demand?

-The first step will be to do some research over the internet.
+A good way of doing this is of course by researching current job listings on the internet.
 You will soon get a good picture of where you stand.

 Two of the leading websites for job listings in New Zealand are:

 You can also look up the latest Skill Shortages Lists:

 The Skill Shortages Lists are reviewed on a regular basis and can give you a good indication of current skill shortages in New Zealand.